 Within the area of Cognition and Learning, these statements of learning are developmental between the Runways but they are not an exhaustive list for children to work through and progress is not measured by their blanket completion.
 Planned and incidental learning outcomes are recorded which all go to evidence a child’s lateral and linear progress over time.

-Pupil progress meetings are held termly with the Executive Principal and Curriculum Lead.
+Pupil progress meetings are held termly with the Team Leader and Director for Teaching and Learning.
 Within these meetings each child’s progress is discussed, challenged and justified and new priorities for learning are agreed.
 In this way, children’s progress is closely monitored through a support and challenge model which ensures staff have high expectations for children and that they are acutely aware of their differing needs and learning priorities at any time in their learning journey.